 How a dental implant works

 The dental implant is a small screw-shaped part, usually made of titanium.
-The surgeon places the implant in the position deemed most appropriate for the patient’s condition.
+The oral surgeon places the implant in the position deemed most appropriate for the patient’s condition.
 During recovery, the mandible or maxillary bone will produce an environment that supports implant stabilization: this process is called osseointegration.
 The bone and implant weld together to form a durable foundation for the future artificial crown.

 Dental implant advantages